pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

 ## Installing Additional Packages for Atom

 Atom's package manager is built in to the program itself and is relatively esay to interact with.
-To access Atom's settings press `Ctrl + ,` then go to the 'Install +' tab which is visible on the left hand side.
+To access Atom's settings press `Ctrl + ,` on your keyboard then click on the `Install +` tab which is visible on the left hand side.

 On the Installation page there is a prompt where you can type in a package name and then press `Enter/Return` and Atom will search for that package for you and return results with similar names.
 When you find the package that you need, you click the blue Install button and the package will be installed.